Vitamin H (Biotin)Biotin

 - 19 years and older: 30 mcg

 Because of the potential for side effects and interactions with medications, you should take dietary supplements only under the supervision of a knowledgeable health care provider.

-That said, biotin has not been associated with side effects, even in high doses, and is considered to be non-toxic.
+Nevertheless, biotin has not been associated with side effects, even in high doses, and is considered to be nontoxic.

 Although there is no evidence that biotin interacts with any medication, there are some medications that may lower biotin levels.
-If you are being treated with any of the following medications, you should not use biotin without first talking to your health care provider.
+If you are taking any of the following medications, you should not use biotin without first talking to your health care provider.

 Antibiotics -- Long-term antibiotic use may lower biotin levels by destroying the bacteria in the gut that produces biotin.

-Antiseizure Medications -- Taking antiseizure or anticonvulsants medications for a long time can lower biotin levels in the body.
-Valproic acid can cause biotinidase deficiency, which may be helped by biotin supplements.
+Antiseizure Medications -- Taking antiseizure or anticonvulsant medications for a long time can lower biotin levels in the body.
+Valproic acid can cause biotinidase deficiency, which may improve with biotin supplements.
 Ask your doctor before taking any supplements, however.
 Anticonvulsant medications include:

 - Carbamazepine (Carbatrol)

 Baez-Saldana A, Zendejas-Ruiz I, Revilla-Monsalve C, et al. Effects of biotin on pyruvate carboxylase, acetyl-CoA carboxylase, propionyl-CoA carboxylase, and markers for glucose and lipid homeostasis in type 2 diabetic patients and nondiabetic subjects.
 Am J Clin Nutr.
 2004;79:238-43.